viktor-bujko/nswi041_enrollments_module/seminar-work.md

 - Ticket is what Students actually attend.
 - Can be either a lecture or practicals.
 (Referred to as lecture type)
 - It belongs to exactly one Course.
-- Takes place at a given date and time.
+- Takes place at a given day of week and time during a given semester.
 - Taught in a given language by one Teacher.
 - Has a maximum capacity.
 - Has a number of Students enrolled.